 Threats to Mangrove Forests

-Today, mangrove forests are recognized worldwide as one of nature’s best defenses against the impacts of climate change along coastlines.
+Today, mangrove forests are recognized worldwide as one of nature’s best defenses against the impacts of climate change along coastlines, and are an important indictatory of biodiversity health.

 The trouble is mangrove forests have been in serious decline worldwide due to deforestation from rapid urbanization, forestry, exploitation of natural resources, farming, and, most recently, the expansion of aquaculture, particularly in Southeast Asia.

 According to UNESCO, mangroves have been disappearing “three to five times faster than overall global forest losses.”
-It’s been estimated that at the end of the 20th century, 50% of the world’s mangrove forests had disappeared.
+It’s been estimated that at the end of the 20th century, 50% of the world’s mangrove forests had already disappeared.
+According to a first-of-its-kind global assessment published in May by the International Union for Conservation of Nature (IUCN)'s Red List of Ecosystems shows that half of all mangrove ecosystems are at risk of collapse by 2050 due to climate change.

 But there is some good news: a serious global effort to protect and support the cultivation of mangrove forests is underway.
 Collaborations among scientific experts, government agencies, NGOs, local communities, and finance and policy experts are starting to slow down the speed of mangrove habitat loss.